koval01/telegram-me/README.md

    This command will start the FastAPI app with automatic reloading enabled, allowing you to make changes and see them reflected immediately.

 5. You can now make changes to the codebase, add new features, or fix bugs as needed.

+For more detailed contribution guidelines, please refer to [CONTRIBUTING.md](CONTRIBUTING.md).